Randomness Extraction in AC0 and with Small Locality: Introduction

 \subsubsection{Explicit $\AC^0$ extractors for bit-fixing source}

 Our explicit $\AC^0$ extractors for (oblivious) bit-fixing sources follow the high-level idea in \cite{goldreich2015randomness}.
 Specifically, we first reduce the oblivious bit-fixing source to a non-oblivious bit-fixing source, and then apply an extractor for non-oblivious bit-fixing sources.
-We note that in general, there are much better extractors for oblivious bit-fixing sources than for non-oblivious bit-fixing sources, e.g., the simple parity function or the extractor by Kamp and Zuckerman \cite{KampZ07}.
-However, these extractors can both work for small entropy and achieve very small error.
+This approach is natural in the sense that the best known extractors for oblivious bit-fixing sources (e.g., parity or \cite{KampZ07}) can both work for small entropy and achieve very small error.
 Thus by the negative results in \cite{goldreich2015randomness} and our paper, none of these can be in $\AC^0$.
-For non-oblivious bit-fixing sources, however, extractors are equivalent to resilient functions, and there are well known resilient functions in $\AC^0$, such as the Ajtai-Linial function \cite{ajtai93influence}.
-Thus, the approach of first reducing to non-oblivious bit-fixing source seems natural.
+However, extractors for non-oblivious bit-fixing sources are equivalent to resilient functions, and there are well known resilient functions in $\AC^0$ such as the Ajtai-Linial function \cite{ajtai93influence}.

 The construction in \cite{goldreich2015randomness} is not explicit, but only existential for two reasons.
 First, at that time the Ajtai-Linial function is a random function, and there was no explicit construction matching it.
 Second, the conversion from oblivious-bit fixing source to non-oblivious bit-fixing source in \cite{goldreich2015randomness} is to multiply the source by a random matrix, for which the authors of \cite{goldreich2015randomness} showed its existence but were not able to give an explicit construction.
 Now, the first obstacle is solved by recent explicit constructions of resilient functions in $\AC^0$ that essentially match the Ajtai-Linial function (\cite{CZ15, Mek:resil, li2015improved}).
 Here we use the extractor in \cite{li2015improved} that can output many bits.
 For the second obstacle, we notice that the extractors for non-oblivious bit-fixing sources in \cite{CZ15, li2015improved} do not need the uniform bits to be independent, but rather only require $\poly(\log N)$-wise independence if $N$ is the length of the source.